abhimanbhau/abhimanbhau.github.io/_posts/2023-01-06-minecraft-m1pro-increase-fps.md

 ![HD+ result](https://res.cloudinary.com/abemurica/image/upload/v1671590737/minecraft_mac/2022-11-09_21.04.19_ddnicn.png "HD+ results")

-Again absolutely impressive results. almost ~200 fps.

-200 fps playing Minecraft on a laptop primarily meant for development and not gaming.
-More important, I unplugged the laptop and fps did not change because ARM M1 Pro chip consumes way less power compared to Windows laptops whose performance is gimped as soon as they are unplugged.

-I had huge mob farm near where my player character is standing in the screenshot.
-I went in a underground mine and I was able to get consistent 300+ fps.
+The performance was once again impressive, with an average of nearly 200 fps while playing Minecraft on a laptop primarily used for development rather than gaming.

+Even more impressive, the fps remained stable even when the laptop was unplugged, thanks to the power-efficient ARM M1 Pro chip.
+While exploring a large mob farm and underground mine, I consistently achieved fps of 300+ and 470, respectively.

-Here in deep dark, fps averaged about 470.
-These are phenomenal results for a portable dev machine and overkill for a casual minecrafter like me.
+These are exceptional results for a portable development machine and more than sufficient for a casual Minecraft player like myself.

 ![test in deep dark](https://res.cloudinary.com/abemurica/image/upload/v1671590737/minecraft_mac/2022-11-09_21.10.12_ys4h8q.png "deep dark fps")

 ### Shaders in Fabric

-Finally I had to try shaders.

-I most of the optifine shaders works as it is on iris/Sodium combo.
-All the well known shaders worked without a flaaw on Mac but debug console was filled with unimplemented shader methods errors.
-In those cases the rendering fell back onto software leading to massive performance hit.
+I was eager to try out shaders, and was pleased to find that most Optifine shaders worked well with the Iris/Sodium combination.
+However, I noticed that the debug console was filled with errors about unimplemented shader methods, which caused the rendering to fall back to software and resulted in a significant decrease in performance.

-I found Complementary shaders to be good balance between quality and performance.

-I ran complementary shaders on their highest settings and QHD resolution.
-These are the results
+After experimenting with different shaders, I found Complementary shaders to be a good balance between quality and performance.
+I tested these shaders at their highest settings and with a QHD resolution, and the results were as follows.

 ![Shader on QHD](https://res.cloudinary.com/abemurica/image/upload/v1671590737/minecraft_mac/2022-11-09_18.18.38_fpcugp.png "Shader on QHD")